Review of approximations for the exchange-correlation energy in density-functional theory: Basics of density-functional theory

-An important extension of the KS scheme is the so-called {\it generalized Kohn-Sham} (GKS) scheme~\cite{SeiGorVogMajLev-PRB-96}, which recognizes that the universal density functional $F[\rho]$ of Eq.~(\ref{FnLevy}) can be decomposed in other ways than in the KS decomposition of Eq.~(\ref{FKS}).
+An important extension of the KS scheme is the so-called {\it generalized Kohn--Sham} (GKS) scheme~\cite{SeiGorVogMajLev-PRB-96}, which recognizes that the universal density functional $F[\rho]$ of Eq.~(\ref{FnLevy}) can be decomposed in other ways than the KS decomposition of Eq.~(\ref{FKS}).
 In particular, we can decompose $F[\rho]$ as

 where $S[\Phi]$ is any functional of a single-determinant wave function $\Phi\in {\cal S}^{N}$ leading to a minimum in Eq.~(\ref{FGKS}), and $\bar{S}[\rho]$ is the corresponding complementary density functional that makes Eq.~(\ref{FGKS}) exact.
 Defining the $S$-dependent GKS exchange-correlation functional as